 - 1. Using an ohm meter, test between the main ground bar and the earth ground wire: - a.
-Place one lead on the main cabinet ground bar (located in the splice compartment). - b.
+Place one lead on the main cabinet ground bar (located at the bottom of the splice compartment). - b.
 Place the other lead on the earth ground wire. - 2.
 Verify that the ohm meter reads 5 ohms or less. - 3.
 If the reading is greater than 5 ohms, check the ground wire connection at the main ground bar, then retest.